mrts/git-svn-bridge/README.md

 branch, diff, merge and rebase heavily, work offline, stash, amend commits and do other *git*-specific things that make *git* so fun and useful.

 However, our corporate standard is *Subversion*.
-This is good - *Subversion* is simple and reliable, the history is immutable and the central repository lives in the secure datacenter.
+It is simple and reliable, the history is immutable and the central repository lives in the secure datacenter.
 Project managers and salespeople can use *TortoiseSVN* to access the project repository as well, keeping project documents neatly organized alongside source repositories; administrators have easy tools for managing authorization and authentication etc. Everyone is generally happy with it.
-It's also good for us - if we mess up our team *git* repository with wild configuration experiments or history rewriting, we have a single canonical source of pristine history where we can roll back to.

 To reap the best of both worlds, we have setup a *git*-*Subversion* bridge that synchronizes changes between our team *git* repository and